parinfer/parinfer.js/resources/public/content.md

 ### Inserting Quotes

 _Parinfer_ cannot infer anything about quote positions like it can with parens.
-So it doesn't try to do anything special with them.

-But it does try really hard to not format the parens inside a string when its contents get turned inside out by an imbalanced quote.
-I am frankly scared of the corner cases that we may not have covered yet.
-I would appreciate anyone [reading the details][quote-details] and opening an issue if anything is missed.
+So it doesn't try to do anything special with them.  _However_, it does [try really hard][quote-details] not to format the parens inside a string when its contents get turned inside out by an imbalanced quote.  (please open issue if I missed something)

 [quote-details]:https://github.com/shaunlebron/parinfer/blob/master/doc/formatter-details.md#imbalanced-quotes-might-erase-parens-in-auto-mode